Requirements for sponsoring an individual under Tier 2 of the Points Based System

 - The individual can demonstrate they will score a total of 70 points across the different assessment criteria

-Please view the following guidance for further information and speak to your local HR representative for specific advice.
+Please view the following guidance for further information and contact HR for specific advice.

 Resident Labour Market Test